 - Video includes familiarity with professional cameras (Sony PMW-F3 or similar), prosumer camcorders (Sony NXCAM HXR‑NX3 or similar), various HD and SD formats, preproduction/planning, studio and field production, lighting/grip, scriptwriting, storyboarding and photography.

 - Audio includes small format mixers, compression, EQ, effects processors, audio recording techniques for studio and field, multi-track and waveform editing.

 - Post-production entails digital video editing, still and motion graphics design, and video compression for multiple delivery platforms.

 While many video producers possess the technical skills needed for the job, strong soft skills are just as important to hiring managers.
-According to Alt, this includes stellar written and verbal communication skills, exceptional attention to detail, the ability to thrive in a team environment, and an aptitude for making quick, quality decisions.
-He adds remaining calm under pressure and having a great sense of humor are also big assets.
+This includes stellar written and verbal communication skills, exceptional attention to detail, the ability to thrive in a team environment, and an aptitude for making quick, quality decisions.
+Finally, remaining calm under pressure and having a great sense of humor are big assets.